algosup/2024-2025-project-5-bubble-intermarche-team-7/TechnicalSpecification.md

   - Any profile changes made offline are synced automatically.
   - Favorites are reconciled with the server.
   - Cached content is refreshed in the background.

 ---

+### 2.10 Testing Strategy

+A dedicated Quality Assurance phase will be carried out to validate key features, including:
+- Offline performance and fallback states
+- Filtering and recommendation accuracy
+- Proper handling of empty states and errors

+QA documentation will be added to this repository before the final project delivery.

+---

+### 2.11 Data Handling & GDPR Compliance

+This application does **not collect or store any personal user data**.

+All features — including favorites, dietary preferences, and search history — are handled **locally** within the browser or app session.
+No server-side storage or user accounts are implemented at this stage.

+Nonetheless, the following precautions ensure compliance with **GDPR** and general data protection practices:

+- No personal identifiers (name, email, IP address) are stored or transmitted.
+- All locally stored preferences (e.g., allergies, budget) remain confined to the device and are lost upon uninstall.
+- If analytics or tracking features are introduced in the future, a consent mechanism will be implemented upfront.

+This ensures the app meets current data protection expectations while allowing future evolutions if persistent user accounts are needed.

+---

+### 2.12 Performance Expectations

+The app must feel responsive and smooth across all supported devices.
+Key performance goals include:

+- **Initial load time**: Homepage should load in under **2 seconds** on a 4G connection.
+- **Screen transitions**: Navigation between screens (e.g., homepage → product page) must complete in under **1 second**.
+- **Offline access**: Cached content (e.g., wine & cheese lists, favorites) should load **instantly**, with no visible delay.
+- **Search input**: Real-time suggestions should appear within **300ms** of typing.

+These thresholds help maintain a frictionless user experience, even in-store under weak connections.
+Performance testing should simulate low-to-mid-tier mobile devices, as the majority of the target audience will use mid-range smartphones.

+---

+### 2.13 Deployment & Future Improvements

+#### Deployment Strategy
+The application will be deployed as a Progressive Web App (PWA), optimized for mobile use first while also fully responsive and adapted to tablet and desktop screens.
+It will be accessible via a QR code displayed in-store or through a direct URL.
+No app store installation is required, ensuring immediate access.

+- **Initial deployment**: Hosted on Bubble.io under a custom domain provided by the client.
+- **In-store promotion**: Through flyers, shelf signage, and checkout QR displays.
+- **Maintenance & monitoring**: Bubble’s native tools will be used to monitor uptime, usage patterns, and apply updates seamlessly.

+#### Future Improvements
+The current version is designed to meet MVP expectations.
+However, these additions are already considered for future releases:

+- Add user accounts for syncing preferences across devices.
+- Enable reverse pairing logic (starting from a wine or cheese).
+- Introduce image caching for richer offline support.
+- Connect to real-time product inventory instead of static CSV files.
+- Expand multilingual support for additional tourist audiences (e.g., German, Dutch).
+- Introduce location-aware features (e.g., product map inside the store).

+All enhancements will depend on feedbacks, store needs, and user adoption.

 ## 3. Data Base Structure